How To Draw A Book: 7 Easy Step By Step Tutorials

 This is another super-easy way to draw a stack of books that will definitely add some more variety to your book tracker.

 This one is very similar to drawing books standing up, so you should crack it in no time.

-Start from creating horizontal parallel lines, remember to have different space between the lines and draw the lines in different widths.
+Start by creating horizontal parallel lines; remember to have different spaces between the lines and draw the lines in different widths.